top of page

 Max Horder

-Written By The Victors
+Written By the Victors

+We are taught to believe that literacy is a “Good Thing”.
+Without reading and writing, there would be no civilization.
+No culture, no science, no technology.
+No books, full stop.
 That’s true, of course.
 But there is another side to the story.
 We rarely consider it, but reading and writing came at a cost.
 History, as they say, is written by the victors.

 What of those on the other side of the divide?
 What of literature’s victims?